tschmid/tinyos-2.x/apps/tests/tkn154/nonbeacon-enabled/TestActiveScan/README.txt

 Criteria for a successful test:

-On the coordinator node (only) the second LED should toggle once every 2 seconds.
-On the device the second and third LED should toggle once every 2 seconds, but with a small offset of half a second.
-On the device the first LED may toggle, but this should happen very rarely.
+The coordinator should toggle LED1 once every 2 seconds.
+The device should toggle LED1 and LED2 every 2 seconds (not necessarily simultaneously).

 Tools: NONE